Axway/api-builder-standalone-tech-enablement/01_demo_setup/README.md

 * The customer also knows that with API Builder microservices, they can quickly deliver new and interesting business value, utilising their existing assets, and will create a new Backend For Frontend (BFF) microservice ([Product Review Service](../project/product-review-service)) that provides new value.
 The customer will use [GKE](https://cloud.google.com/kubernetes-engine/) and [helm](https://helm.sh/) to deploy the services.

+The customer:

+1. Has an existing product database in MySQL

+1. Has a product review database in MongoDB

+1. Wants to deliver these the Product and Review APIs as microservices

+1. Wants to provide a Backend For Frontend (BFF) microservice for consuming these services.

+1. Wants to be able to extend the frontend microservice to include an NLP API without having to re-implement the Product or Review services

+API Builder will:

+1. Provide the tooling for them to rapidly create data centric microservices

+1. Allow them to create services in a low/code no-code environment

+1. Make integrating with third-party services painless

+1. Allow them to develop their Backend For Frontend (BFF) microservice

+1. Allow them to deploy their solution anywhere, on premise or in the cloud

 ## The Demo Project

 There is a completed suite of sample projects in the [project](../project/) folder.